likuner/react-ts-template/README.md

 # react-ts-template

-🍭 A template for react and typescript.
+🍭 A project template for react and typescript.